When Is the Best Time

 Everybody is waiting on the West Terrace for the incoming tide

 You can visit Mont Saint Michel during high tide, but not when a spring tide occurs; mentioned days above.
 The door is closed for roughly 1.5 h during this occasion when the sea surrounds the entire island.
 The sea flows out 15 km during spring tides and comes back with an immense Tidal bore.
 You already hear the sea coming back from far away with 30 km/h / 18.64 mph.

 Most impressive is the first wave; the tidal bore.

+It’s an extraordinary experience to witness the power of the tides.
 The spring tides occur 36 -48 hours after the full and new moon, in a total round about 20 times a year.
 Mont Saint Michel becomes an island with a water level of 12.85 m and higher.
 The strongest spring tides happen in March and September or early October with a sea-level above 14 m.
-To get the most out of your visit, check the tides first.
-If the spring tide is in the night, you can watch it, but you can't get a good shot.
-If a spring tide is forecasted for the evening, the Abbey closes around 10 pm.
-Mont St. Michel is not accessible roughly for 1.5 hours during the highest water level.
-We experienced this outstanding spring tide in September 2018.
-Tide Times Mont Saint Michel

 Visitors are waiting for the spring tide.